mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 Copyright will be checked on the transfer of content between media servers, unless tested performance with AI can show otherwise.

+### Denied Content

+Any content that is denied will be logged with its reason.
+Anything to be seen as a national security risk will be sent to the FBI for review where they can log-in and view the profile of the uploader and the content in question.

 ## Government Agent Portal

 The government agent portal provides all the functionality to allow government agents the ability to decline or approve content.